 - You Want To Spend Your Time Productively

 - You Can Think, Listen and Act Locally

 What Parish Councils do

-There are over 10, 000 parish councils (some of which are called town, community or neighbourhood councils) representing around 16 million people across England.
+There are over 10, 000 parish councils representing around 16 million people across England.
 They form the most local level of government and cover many rural and urban areas.
 Northamptonshire has 213 parishes with councils, plus 51 parish meetings (which do not hold elections).
-Together they cover almost all of the county, with the exception of unparished areas in Wellingborough, Kettering, Corby and the centre of Northampton.

 Your parish council has an overall responsibility for the well-being of your local neighbourhood.
-Their work falls into three main categories:
+Our work falls into three main categories:

 - representing your local community